-then the couboundary Lie super-bialgebra is said to be {\em triangular}; wherein Schouten superbracket is defined by\footnote {Note that $r$ has even Grassmann parity and Grassmann parity of $r^{ij}$ comes from indices; for example, we have
+then the couboundary Lie super-bialgebra is said to be {\em triangular}.
+In this case, the Schouten superbracket is defined by\footnote {We note that $r$ has even Grassmann parity and Grassmann parity of $r^{ij}$ comes from indices.
+For example, we have }